Division and privatization of Japanese National Railways: Background

-Massive accumulated debt caussed by political interventions
+Massive accumulated debt caused by political interventions

-In the era of the Japanese Government Railways—the predecessor of JNR—before the war, the company had never run a deficit since their establishment.
-However, after the war, in addition to the progress of motorization in rural areas, personnel costs rose as the Japanese government hired a large number of war repatriates into JNR as part of its employment measures.
-As a result, in 1964, JNR fell into deficit for the first time.
-That same year also marked the opening of the Tōkaidō Shinkansen.
+In the pre-war era, the Japanese Government Railways—the predecessor of JNR—had consistently operated without a deficit.
+After the war, however, JNR's financial health deteriorated due to rapid motorization and politically mandated overhiring, which forced JNR to absorb a large number of war repatriates as a government welfare measure.
+As a result, JNR fell into deficit for the first time in 1964—coincidentally, the same year the Tōkaidō Shinkansen opened.

-JNR had become an independent public corporation in 1949, separate from the Ministry of Transport, operating on a self-financing basis.
-While the government no longer bore direct responsibility for JNR's finances, core business decisions—such as fare changes, budgets, new line construction, and personnel matters—still required Diet approval, leaving JNR vulnerable to political interference.
+Although JNR was restructured as an independent public corporation in 1949 to run on a self-financing basis, it remained heavily constrained by government micromanagement.
+Core business decisions, including fare adjustments, budgets, new line construction, and personnel management, still required Diet approval, leaving JNR highly vulnerable to political interference.
+Because JNR was insulated from market disciplines and competitive pressure, there was little incentive to control operating costs or modernize service.

-For example, fare hikes were often blocked for electoral reasons or to combat inflation.
-JNR was also prohibited from expanding into non-transport sectors to avoid competing with private businesses.
-Furthermore, due to Prime Minister Kakuei Tanaka's "Remodeling the Japanese Archipelago" (日本列島改造論) policy and other pork-barrel politics, new rural lines were constructed even when profitability was unlikely.
-Such new line constructions were not frozen until 1980.
+Consequently, necessary fare increases were frequently blocked for electoral reasons or short-term inflation controls.
+JNR was also prohibited from diversifying into lucrative non-transportation sectors to prevent competition with the private sector.
+Furthermore, under Prime Minister Kakuei Tanaka's "Remodeling the Japanese Archipelago" (日本列島改造論) program, political "pork-barrel" projects forced the construction of new rural branch lines even when long-term profitability was structurally impossible.
+These non-viable construction projects were not frozen until 1980.